pywbem/pywbem/docs/intro.rst

 The **pywbem** PyPI package provides the following components:

-* a WBEM client library
+* WBEM client library

-  The WBEM client library provides an API for issuing WBEM operations to a WBEM server, using the CIM operations over HTTP (CIM-XML) WBEM protocol defined in the DMTF standards :term:`DSP0200` and :term:`DSP0201`.
+  The WBEM client library issues WBEM operations to a WBEM server, using the CIM operations over HTTP (CIM-XML) protocol defined in the DMTF standards :term:`DSP0200` and :term:`DSP0201`.
-  See http://www.dmtf.org/standards/wbem  for information about WBEM and these standards.

-  See :ref:`WBEM client library API` for a description of the API.
+  See :ref:`WBEM client library API` for a description of its API.

-* a WBEM listener
+* WBEM listener

-  The WBEM listener waits for indications (i.e. events) emitted by a WBEM server and provides an API for applications to register for indications.
+  The WBEM listener waits for indications (i.e. events) emitted by a WBEM server using the CIM-XML protocol.
+It provides an API for applications to subscribe to such indications.

   See :ref:`WBEM listener API` for a description of the API.

 * WBEM utility commands

-  * :ref:`mof_compiler` - Takes MOF files as input and creates the CIM elements defined in them in a WBEM server.
+  * :ref:`mof_compiler` - A MOF compiler that takes MOF files as input and creates, updates or removes CIM instances, classes or qualifier types in a CIM repository.

+    See :term:`DSP0004` for a description of MOF (Managed Object Format).

+    The MOF compiler has an API for using it from within a program.

+    By default, the CIM repository used by the MOF compiler is in a WBEM server.
+The MOF compiler API provides for plugging in your own CIM repository the compiler can work against.

+    See :ref:`MOF compiler API` for a description of the API.

-  * :ref:`wbemcli` - Provides an interactive Python environment for issuing operations to a WBEM server.
+  * :ref:`wbemcli` - A WBEM command line interface that provides an interactive Python environment for issuing WBEM operations to a WBEM server.

 .. _`Compatibility`: